kalleja/STA/README.md

 In order to run application in you local machine privatly, follow the instruction in this blog uppdate: https://medium.com/@danielgwilson/https-and-create-react-app-3a30ed31c904 at the chapter "Trusting the SSL certificate" so that you can run the app in HTTPS enviroment.

+#If user manage to login but cant start quiz, its just balnk then it idicates that there was an error in JWT auhtentication.

 ## Tools used